murning/facing-the-music/README.md

 Getting Started
 --------------------

 If you wish to explore the work of this project, have a look throught the jupyter notebook Facing the Music.
+This notebook walks through the logic of the system through the following steps:

+* Data Synthesis
+* Data Preprocessing
+* Training
+* Simulation

 If you would like to play around and explore the code and simulations, you can run the jupyter notebook on your own machine as follows.